-Financial statements - group Financial statements - company Overall materiality £480,000 (2021: £339,699). £103,000 (2021: £102,960).
-How we determined it 5% of profit/loss before tax from continuing operations (2021: 5 year average profit//loss before tax from continuing operations).
-1% of total assets Rationale for benchmark applied Profit before tax (PBT) is the primary measure used by the shareholders in assessing the performance of the group and is a generally accepted auditing benchmark.
-In 2021, the average of the past 5 years' PBT was used due to COVID-19 significantly impacting the prior year trading and PBT.
-In 2022 trading and PBT has reverted to normal, pre-pandemic levels and so it is appropriate to use current year PBT as the benchmark for materiality this year.
+Financial statements - group Financial statements - company Overall materiality £427,000 (2023: £539,000). £89,000 (2023: £102,000).
+How we determined it 5% of profit before tax 1% of total assets Rationale for benchmark applied Profit before tax (PBT) is the primary measure used by the shareholders in assessing the performance of the group and is a generally accepted auditing benchmark.
 The Company is not a profit oriented entity and is a holding company.
 As such it is considered that total assets is the most appropriate basis upon which to determine materiality and this is a generally accepted auditing benchmark.

 For each component in the scope of our group audit, we allocated a materiality that is less than our overall group materiality.
-The range of materiality allocated across components was between £103,000 and £456,000.
+The range of materiality allocated across components was between £89,000 and £383.000.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 75% (2021: 75%) of overall materiality, amounting to £360,000 (2021: £254,744) for the group financial statements and £77,250 (2021: 77,220) for the company financial statements.
+Our performance materiality was 75% (2023: 75%) of overall materiality, amounting to £320,000 (2023: £404,000) for the group financial statements and £67,000 (2023: £77,000) for the company financial statements.